Land conservation steps into limelight as key climate change fix

-SAN FRANCISCO, Sept 14 (Thomson Reuters Foundation) - From U.S. states to retail giant Walmart, governments and businesses pledged to protect natural lands that help brake global warming at an international climate summit this week.
+SAN FRANCISCO (Thomson Reuters Foundation) - From U.S. states to retail giant Walmart, governments and businesses pledged to protect natural lands that help brake global warming at an international climate summit this week.

 Important ecosystems like Brazil’s Cerrado savanna and Malaysia’s Borneo rainforest also got a boost from donors allocating new money for their conservation.